Vacation Bible schools, summer activities 2019 for Texoma children

 TOM BEAN — First Baptist Church will have its vacation Bible school from 6-8 p.m.
 June 24-28.
 The them will be, “MINECRAFT: Made with a Purpose.”

-It is open to kids ages 3-5th grade.
+It is open to kids ages third through fifth grade.
 There will be snacks, games, crafts, music and lots of fun.

 For information call 903-546-6231.